appropo/dotfiles/README.md

 What happens
 ------------

-- the bin folder gets symlinked into your $HOME directory
+- The bin folder gets symlinked into your $HOME directory
-- all binaries will be available in global scope when the bash/.bashprofile gets symlinked and $HOME/bin is added to the $PATH environment variable
+- All binaries will be available in global scope when the bash/.bash_profile gets symlinked and $HOME/bin is added to the $PATH environment variable
 - OS X defaults are set